 14. Candidates for Professor (Adjunct) and Associate Professor (Adjunct) must be presented to and approved by the Standing Advisory and Appointments Committee (SAAC) for the School of Drama before any offer of employment or discussion of salary takes place.
-The dean or the dean’s assistant compiles all review materials (see Documents Required for SAAC), uploads them to Classes*v2, and then notifies the deputy provost, with copy to the deputy provost’s assistant for the arts, that the materials have been uploaded.
+The dean or the dean’s assistant compiles all review materials (see Documents Required for SAAC), uploads them in the candidate’s case in Interfolio, and then notifies the deputy provost, with copy to the deputy provost’s assistant for the arts, that the materials have been uploaded.
 Portfolio materials in formats that cannot be uploaded should be delivered to the deputy provost’s assistant for the arts when the other review materials are uploaded.

 15. Upon SAAC decision, the Provost signs the SAAC Record of Provostial Decision form and submits it to the dean and the deputy provost, with copy to OFAS and to the deputy provost’s assistant for the arts.

 16. For all ranks, if an offer of employment is approved, the dean and deputy provost delineate the terms of the offer (see Offer Letter Template for Junior Faculty).
 The final offer letter must be approved by the deputy provost and, after approval, sent by the dean with copy to the deputy provost.